Frequently Asked Questions

-This is the associate level certification that requires an undergraduate degree.
-You would take courses 1-6.
+The BCaBA is a certification that requires an undergraduate degree.

 Am I able to take more than one course at a time?

-No. One course is offered at a time.
-Courses are in sequential order, and each course is 12 weeks in length.
+One course is offered at a time.
+Courses are in sequential order, and each course is 8 weeks in length.
 As one course ends, the next one begins.

 Where can I find the syllabus for each course?

 Visit our Course, Syllabi and Textbook Information page.

 All ABA courses are at in-state tuition rate.

 The BCaBA Undergraduate courses match the undergraduate in-state tuition rate.